“No-one passes through,” declares the fisherman propping up the bar, before adding, “people only come to Deal for a

-For a pint a stroll away, try very popular locally-loved alehouse The Berry (23 Canada Road); further still, and up the hill a bit (up near Walmer train staion), is busy new micropub The Freed Man (329 Dover Road).
+For a pint a stroll away from Deal, try very popular locally-loved alehouse The Berry (23 Canada Road); further still, and up the hill a bit (up near Walmer train staion), is busy new micropub The Freed Man (329 Dover Road).
 And if you end up in Martin, you must visit the atmospheric village pub (with huge garden) The Lantern (Wheatsheafe Lane, Martin Mill station).
 Burp.

 Like your entertainment a little more arty?

-Visit the Astor Theatre(Stanhope Road)for world and classic cinema at the new weekly Deal Film Club, quality gigs and surreal seaside variety shows a plenty (recommended is the regular cabaret bash Private Widdle, which hosts at least four shows a year, including the excellent Drag Race).
+Visit the Astor Theatre(Stanhope Road)for world and classic cinema at the new weekly Astor Picture House, quality gigs and surreal seaside variety shows a plenty (recommended is the regular cabaret bash Private Widdle, which hosts at least four shows a year, including the excellent Drag Race).

 And The Lighthouse on the Strand in Walmer, about a twenty minute walk, is the place for an eclectic (and often free) programme of singer-songwriters, folk acts, comedians and DJs.
 There’s plenty of both London and locally-brewed craft beer on tap, too, as well as supper clubs, tapas nights and a popular, highly delicious Sunday lunch service (£15 for two courses).